Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pho Thin in Little Saigon, California.

-Feeling of “belonging” to Vietnam
+The feeling of "belonging" to Vietnam

 a2d78e03-d640-41e6-b3fb-a42bd1bc1cee.jpg

-Hello Bread in Japan.
+Hello bread in Japan.

-Vietnamese culture exists in this way: we can live the way we want, with very different value systems, all over the world, but at a crucial moment, still choose to live as a Vietnamese.
+Vietnamese culture exists in this way: we can live the way we want, with very different value systems, all over the world, but at a crucial moment, we still choose to live as Vietnamese.

 Source